1) Research your competitors

 Here are a couple of actionable lead generation tactics you can implement:

-Lead magnets are the most powerful tools for lead generation and capturing.
+Lead magnets are the most powerful tools for lead generation and capture.
 They work well for pulling potential customers into your sales funnel and collecting a potential customers’ database.
 Lead magnets take the form of non-intrusive pop-ups offering something valuable (for example, a discount or valuable piece of content) in exchange for new users’ contact details.

 Think about the offer that you will share with the help of a lead magnet.
 It should be attractive and valuable.
 For example, many eCommerce websites offer a discount for the first purchase or free shipping.